 What caused growth in access to banking in Nepal?

-As per Global Findex database, only 45 percent of adult population in Nepal had a bank account in 2017.
+As per the Global Findex database, only 45 percent of the adult population in Nepal had a bank account in 2017.
 In 2018, Nepal Rastra Bank ordered commercial banks to open bank branches in all local bodies of Nepal and expand banking services.
-Likewise, Nepal government in coordination with Nepal Bankers’ Association launched a national campaign “खोलौ बैंक खाता” (OPEN BANK ACCOUNT) on the occasion of Nepali new year 2076 BS.
+Likewise, the Nepal government in coordination with Nepal Bankers’ Association launched a national campaign “खोलौ बैंक खाता” (OPEN BANK ACCOUNT) on the occasion of Nepali new year 2076 BS.
 The campaign, which will run throughout the year 2076, focuses on opening the bank accounts of Nepali citizens who currently do not have any bank account.
-As per the guidance of Nepal Rastra Bank, the account opening process has been simplified and for all the accounts opened under this program, the bank will deposit Rs.100 into customer’s account.
+As per the guidance of Nepal Rastra Bank, the account opening process has been simplified and for all the accounts opened under this program, the bank will deposit Rs.100 into the customer’s account.
 The government aims to open bank accounts of every Nepali within a year of the campaign launch.
 This Kholau bank khaata campaign is expected to bring financial inclusion to the unbanked population of Nepal.
-Furthermore, the government has already started distributing social security allowance and all other government to citizen payments through banks, to promote banking habit among the citizens.
+Furthermore, the government has already started distributing social security allowance and all other government to citizen payments through banks, to promote banking habits among the citizens.